karlseguin/validate.zig/readme.md

 const enabled_validator = builder.boolean(.{
     // whether the value is required or not
     .required = false,

+    // when true, will accept a string input and attempt to convert it to a boolean
+    // "1", "t", "true" == true (string comparison is case insensitive)
+    // "0", "f", "false" == false (string comparison is case insensitive) .parse = false,

     // a custom validation function that will receive the value to validate
     // along with a validation.Context.